 Rescheduling a hearing

-If your hearing is not an express consent hearing, you may request to reschedule it by calling 303-205-5606.
+If your hearing is not an express consent hearing (alcohol or drug related), you may request to reschedule it by calling 303-205-5606.

 Rescheduling an express consent hearing: